 From 1800 to 2000, planning, engineering, and architecture, served to create a vast expansion of the urban world.
-It was not until the beginning of the 21st century that the consequences of this work turned elusively unpleasant.
+It was not until the beginning of the 21st century that this work’s consequences turned elusively unpleasant.

 Rex L. Curry

-In 2010, over eighty-five percent of Americans and half the world live in the midst of the urban world and yet it remains a vague notion.
+In 2010, over eighty-five percent of Americans and half the world lived in the midst of the urban world, yet it remains a vague notion.
 Despite the super-usefulness of dense urban living, the word “city” stays threatening.
-From low-density suburbs to the towers of Manhattan’s east side the city has to work, it is all we have and they don’t work very well.
+From low-density suburbs to the towers of Manhattan’s Eastside, the city has to work, it is all we have, and they don’t work very well.

 All settlements have finite political boundaries that yield the average number of people (or workforce) per square mile, kilometer, hectare, or acre per year or decade by day and night.
-Density is a ratio of a building’s size to lot area.
+Density is a ratio of a building’s size to the lot area.
 It can include a percentage of total floor area expressed as green space, parking lot, setback, even balcony.
-Determining the potential of density in these places starts with measures of mass in volume and the services of well-being.
+Determining the potential of density in these places starts with mass measures.
+The test will be if the services essential to well-being.
 The integration of self-awareness with community awareness in this way demands the urban world to stand before Nature and an essential, untouchable Wilderness, bow and ask forgiveness.

-The densities of metro areas such as New York or Los Angeles are abstractions as they are without a stable boundary.
-The purpose of the articles that will follow loof for ways to make that boundary, to draw a line around “the city” and to stop it in its tracks.
-Everything inside that line will become super urban with unlimited potential, all found outside will become less and less so.
+Without a stable boundary, the densities of metro areas such as New York or Los Angeles remain abstract.
+The articles tagged “density” look for ways to make that boundary.
+Draw a line around “the city” and stop it in its tracks.
+Everything inside that line will become super urban with unlimited potential.
+All found outside will become less and less so.
 A win/win for all is implied.

 New York City’s newest set of proposed zoning changes will re-write rules to remove impediments to the construction and retrofitting of buildings in every land use.

 The added bulk to get energy efficiency is counted under existing regulations.
-This reduces the usable space within the building and ends up in a cost/income trade-off and it tends to build in a substandard “triple net” energy cost transfer from the developer to the lease holder or owner.
-The new regulations will exempt the added bulk in relation to floor area limits (FAR) and open space regulations (OSR).
+This reduces the usable space within the building and ends up in a cost/income trade-off, and it tends to build in a substandard “triple net” energy cost transfer from the developer to the leaseholder or owner.
+The new regulations will exempt the added bulk concerning floor area limits (FAR) and open space regulations (OSR).

 Will this reduce the TDC/ROI energy trade off? (total development cost to return on investment ratio)

-Solar panels, rooftop greenhouses will also be exempt from FAR, and height limits in some cases, as long as the greenhouse is on top of a building that does not house residences.
-The result of these changes will be slightly bulkier, somewhat taller buildings that are more energy efficient.
+Solar panels, rooftop greenhouses will also be exempt from FAR and height limits in some cases, as long as the greenhouse is on top of a building that does not include house residences.
+The result of these changes will be slightly bulkier, somewhat taller buildings that are more energy-efficient.

 A number regarding the discount from $15 billion in today’s energy cost and the reduction of GHGs also requires an estimate.
 The cost of confirming compliance is yet another public responsibility.
-This requires a factor as well, that is sufficiently off set by penalties that are equal the obvious incentives.
+This requires a factor that is sufficiently offset by penalties that are equal to the obvious incentives.

-The City Planning Commission process began December 19, 2011 with the submission of the new regulations to the five borough presidents and the city’s 59 community boards.
+The City Planning Commission process began December 19, 2011, with the new regulations’ submission to the five borough presidents and the city’s 59 community boards.
 The goal is to formalize the new regulations by Spring 2012.

-Metro = Megacity/Megacorp + OBDC Earthdays, urban land use and management in the 21st century
+Metro = Megacity/Megacorp + OBDC Earthday, urban land use, and management in the 21st century

-Without a national land use policy, America’s formation of regional megacities in just over fifty years logically requires some kind of metro-management — a metro-megacity-corporation.
-Planners have been criticizing our “land-of-a-thousand micro-governments” for decades, but something has changed that may add traction to solving the problems caused by the design practice that forms these places.
+Without a national land-use policy, America’s formation of regional megacities in just over fifty years logically requires some metro-management — a metro-megacity-corporation.
+Planners have criticized our “land-of-a-thousand micro-governments” for decades, but something has changed that may add traction to solving the problems caused by the design practice that forms these places.

-The fear was that if such a thing did exist, it would function with the same level of accountability offered to outfits like Enron, AIG or snf SuperBigXcorp of your choosing.
-The political will is To keep these behemouths at arm’s length requires political attentiveness, feduciary and forensic, but preferably the short kind that hang from the sides of lobbyists.
+The fear was that if such a thing did exist, it would function with the same level of accountability offered to outfits like Enron, AIG, or SNF SuperBigXcorp of your choosing.
+The political will is To keep these behemoths at arm’s length requires political attentiveness, fiduciary and forensic, but preferably the short kind that hangs from the sides of lobbyists.

 Then comes this change.
-It is the widening availability of very large data-sets that can be used to define the nation’s 300+ mega-cities.
+The widening availability of huge data-sets can be used to define the nation’s 300+ mega-cities.
 The nation’s 50 state image is just that – an image.
-Turning the states into regional management corporations is becoming politically palatable idea only because that is what is happening anyway.
+Turning the states into regional management corporations is becoming a politically palatable idea only because that is happening anyway.

 The governors have a whole basketful of Public Benefit Corporations (PBC) developed by the business community in infrastructure to bridge state lines.
-On thing seems only missing is a little federal oversight — in the national interest.
+One thing that seems only missing is a little federal oversight — in the national interest.
 It was the National Defense Highway act that put the nation on the mega-city path.
-In the words of a well loved Yankee ball player, Yogi Berra “You have to be careful if you don’t know where your going because you might not get there.”
+In the words of a well-loved Yankee ballplayer, Yogi Berra, “You have to be careful if you don’t know where you’re going because you might not get there.”

-The states would not be in financial collapse and budgeting would be balanced by regions if the principles of Smart Growth laid out nearly two decades ago by Anthony Downs (April 2001, Planning) had any traction (to see how it all started: click here).
-Back then, too few knew that the use of mega-corporate level data was something the states could already obtain, but unlikely to share regionally across their borders.
-The framework was correct but it could not hold a soupçon of clout against existing tax policies.
-Smart growth has a website, there are reasonable policies, but only a small portion of the garden is in view, giving the invasive species free reign.
+The states would not be in financial collapse, and budgeting would be balanced by regions if the principles of Smart Growth laid out nearly two decades ago by Anthony Downs (April 2001, Planning) had any traction (to see how it all started: click here).
+Back then, too few knew that the use of mega-corporate level data was something the states could already obtain but unlikely to share regionally across their borders.
+The framework was correct, but it could not hold a soupçon of clout against existing tax policies.
+Smart growth has a website, there are reasonable policies, but only a small portion of the garden is in view, giving the invasive species free rein.